telerik/maui-docs/controls/autocomplete/migrate-from-xamarin.md

 ---
 title: Migrating from Xamarin
 page_title: Migrating the AutoComplete from Xamarin.Forms to .NET MAUI
-description: "Learn how to migrate the Telerik UI for Xamarin AutoComplete to the Telerik UI for .NET MAUI framework by updating the namespaces and the incompatible NuGet packages."
+description: Learn how to migrate the Telerik UI for Xamarin AutoComplete to the Telerik UI for .NET MAUI framework by updating the namespaces and the incompatible NuGet packages
 position: 20
 slug: autocomplete-migrate-from-xamarin
 ---

 # Migrating the AutoComplete from Xamarin to .NET MAUI

-Telerik .NET MAUI AutoComplete control preserves the same API as Xamarin.Forms AutoCompleteView with a few changes and improvements.
+Telerik .NET MAUI AutoComplete control preserves the same API as Xamarin.Forms `AutoCompleteView` with a few changes and improvements.
 All changes are listed in the tables below:

 ## Migrating the Namespaces